bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 iint wh_Client_NvmReadDma(&clientCtx, myid, offset, sizeof(myData), &myBuffer, &serverRc);
 ```

 Objects can be deleted/destroyed using the `NvmDestroy` functions.
-These funcitons take a list (array) of object IDs to be deleted.
+These functions take a list (array) of object IDs to be deleted.
 IDs in the list that are not present in NVM do not cause an error.

 ```c
 whNvmId idList[] = {123, 456};